Liquidation and Insolvency - GPO8

 Staff at Companies House in Cardiff will be able to advise you on matters specifically related to filing insolvency documentation with the registrar.
 However if you are considering some form of insolvency proceedings you should seek the advice of an insolvency practitioner.

-Complaints about the conduct of a licensed insolvency practitioner should be sent, in writing, to:
+Complaints about the conduct of a licensed insolvency practitioner can be made through the single Complaints Gateway.

 2. Where do I get forms and guidance?